grantsrb/kaggle-cervical_cancer_screening/README.md

 source deactivate
 ```

-## Project Navigation

-The rest of this README discusses the approaches that have gone into this project without references to the code.
-See the [cervical_classification](./cervical_classification.ipynb) notebook for a project walk through that directly discusses the code.
+#### Downloading the Data

+The data for this project can be found [here](https://www.kaggle.com/c/intel-mobileodt-cervical-cancer-screening/data) in the [Intel and MobileODT Cervical Cancer Screening](https://www.kaggle.com/c/intel-mobileodt-cervical-cancer-screening) competition on [Kaggle](https://www.kaggle.com/).

+Save the `train` and `test` data to the `data` folder in this project.
+Optionally, save the extra datasets to the `extra` folder in the respective `Type_*` folders.

 ## Image Preprocessing
 #### Image Sizing